 Wearing Surface (DW)

 The wearing surface may be applied to the structure in one of two ways.
 The first is to use non-structural lumped mass on the deck nodes with a mass equivalent to that of the wearing surface over the tributary area of each node.
 The second is to model the wearing surface as a second layer of shell elements with the proper material properties, thickness, and geometric offset.
 The stiffness of the wearing surface is not considered and therefore only contributes to the overall dead load.
-Stiffness of the wearing surface as well as the barriers and sidewalks is ignored.
+Stiffness of the barriers and sidewalks is also ignored.
 Table X below summarizes the state of each component for this load case.